Tapping Into the Baby Boomer Market

 Promoting “quality of life” for seniors through the use of Independent Living Solutions and Universal Design Principles

-Presented at the “Smart Home” Exhibit of the Baby Boomer Venture Summit
+Presented by Accessible Construction at the “Smart Home” Exhibit of the Baby Boomer Venture Summit

 Beginning in January 2006, a Baby Boomer turned 60 every 7.5 seconds.
 By January 2011, they will reach retirement age at the same pace.
 This presents an enormous market opportunity for companies that provide products and services to seniors.
 With 70 million plus consumers in this category, it’s no wonder marketers are jumping onboard.

 Baby Boomers are a savvy group.
 They were the first generation to grow up with television and have been marketed to their entire lives.
 They are better educated, have more money, and will live longer than any generation before them.
 In essence, they just might be the perfect consumers.

 Baby Boomers want to live long, prosperous lives and they want to do it in their own homes.
 It might sound like a simple proposition.
 But the fact remains, 1 out of every 2 people over the age of 60 has some type of disability which limits an activity of daily living.
 Many of these disabilities are minor but they may become more serious over time.
 And despite being in better health than seniors just a decade ago, they may require some form of home modification to attain their goal of “aging in place.”